jenkinsci/bumblebee-plugin/README.md

 ### Prerequisites

 -   Bumblebee server v4.1.0 or higher
--   Jenkins slave runs on Windows machine and have appropriate [HP Unified Functional Testing](https://saas.hpe.com/en-us/software/uft) version installed.
+-   Jenkins agent runs on Windows machine and have appropriate [HP Unified Functional Testing](https://saas.hpe.com/en-us/software/uft) version installed.
     Please see UFT requirements for a particular version of OS and other software.
--   Jenkins slave must run as a console application (not as a windows service)
+-   Jenkins agent must run as a console application (not as a windows service)
--   UFT Batch Runner property of Global Configuration or UFT\_RUNNER environment variable on slave must be set
+-   UFT Batch Runner property of Global Configuration or UFT\_RUNNER environment variable on agent must be set

-To override path to UFT Batch Runner, defined in the Global Configuration, you need to set a UFT\_RUNNER environment variable on a Jenkins slave.
+To override path to UFT Batch Runner, defined in the Global Configuration, you need to set a UFT\_RUNNER environment variable on a Jenkins agent.

-To set a value to UFT\_RUNNER environment variable of Jenkins slave:
+To set a value to UFT\_RUNNER environment variable of Jenkins agent:

--   Open Jenkins slave configuration page
+-   Open Jenkins agent configuration page
 -   Check "Environment variables" checkbox
--   Add a new variable and type "UFT\_RUNNER" as "Name" and path to UFT Batch Runner on that slave as a "Value"
+-   Add a new variable and type "UFT\_RUNNER" as "Name" and path to UFT Batch Runner on that agent as a "Value"
 -   Click on "Save" button